 Netflix shows that support Dolby Vision include Marvel's Daredevil, Jessica Jones, Luke Cage and Iron Fist, as well as other Netflix Originals such as Lost in Space, Altered Carbon, Santa Clarita Diet, Stranger Things series two and Dynasty.

-Meanwhile, Amazon Video is much more sparse when it comes to Dolby Vision, with only a limited amount of content available, including Jack Ryan and a handful of Sony Pictures films such as After Earth, Fury, Elysium, Men in Black 3 and The Amazing Spider-Man 2.
+Amazon Video is a little more sparse when it comes to Dolby Vision, with a more limited amount of content available, including Jack Ryan and a handful of Sony Pictures films such as After Earth, Fury, Elysium, Men in Black 3 and The Amazing Spider-Man 2.

 More recently, Rakuten has partnered up with Dolby and LG to bring Dolby Vision (and Atmos) movies to its film rental service.
 Titles include modern blockbusters such as Blade Runner 2049 and Baby Driver and older films such as Bad Boys II and The Amazing Spider-Man.

 The PC game Mass Effect: Andromeda was the first game to support Dolby Vision, heralding a whole new outlet for the format.
-The Xbox One X and S both support Dolby Vision following a software update, but it's unlikely Dolby Vision support will ever arrive on Sony's PlayStation 4.
+The Xbox One X and S both support Dolby Vision following a software update, and the more recent generation, the Xbox Series X and Xbox Series S are Dolby Vision and Atmos-enabled too, with Microsoft testing the feature in beta.
+The Apple TV app on Xbox was recently updated to add Dolby Vision, too.

 Dolby Vision can also be applied in a live broadcast environment – though we’re not aware yet of any broadcaster announcing plans to use it.
 Besides, another format, Hybrid Log Gamma (HLG), is currently the default format used with 4K broadcasts.